lrowleyabel/ArticleLibrary/README.md

 2. Shiny (a package in R) also needs to be installed before you can run the app.
 If you don't have it installed, open R or RStudio and enter `install.packages("shiny")` in the console and press enter.
 If you get an error when you do this, you may need to update your version of R.
 3. Download/clone this repository.
 To download, click the green 'Code' button above and click *Download ZIP*, then unpack the ZIP file.
 4. Save the *Article Library* folder wherever you want to keep it.
 The app will store your article database and the PDFs within this folder.
-5. To launch the app, open the *app.R* file in RStudio and click the *Run App* button:
+5. Open RStudio and then open the *app.R* file that is in the *Article Library* folder.
+6. Tell RStudio to launch Shiny apps in your default browser by clicking the arrow to the right of the *Run App* button (see image below) and selecting *Run External*.
 <p align="left">
   <img width="100%" src="./www/img/tutorial_run_app.png">
 </p>
+7. Launch the app by clicking the *Run App* button.
 The first time you run the app, it may take a few minutes to launch as it needs to install several R packages.

-6. Once open, the app should detect that this is your first time running it, so will prompt you to complete some set-up steps.
+8. Once open, the app should detect that this is your first time running it, so will prompt you to complete some set-up steps.

 ### Adding articles ###